 13.National highways (NH):

 Roads having the width from 7 m to 15 m connect the capital cities of the various states in the country are called as national highways.

 The national highway makes a very important link or network for transportation of men and materials.

 National highways carry fast and heavy traffic.

-The roads having the width varying from 7 m to 10 m connect the national highways and the district places in states and are known as state highways (SH).
+The roads having a width varying from 7 m to 10 m connect the national highways and the district places in states are known as state highways (SH).

 State highways carry medium to fast traffic.